Georgia Tech recruit dies after being hit by train

-Incoming Georgia Tech freshman receiver Bryce Gowdy has died, the school confirmed Monday.
+Incoming Georgia Tech freshman wide receiver Bryce Gowdy has died, the school confirmed Monday.

 According to the Broward Sheriff's Office, a freight train hit Gowdy early Monday morning in his hometown of Deerfield Beach, Florida.
-Gowdy, 17, was taken to Broward Health North Hospital, where he died.
-BSO homicide detectives are investigating.
-The cause and manner of death will be determined by Broward County's medical examiner's office.
+Gowdy was taken to Broward Health North Hospital, where he died.
+He was 17.

+According to the Broward County medical examiner's office, Gowdy died by suicide, and the cause of death was blunt force injuries.

 Gowdy signed with the Yellow Jackets earlier this month and was set to enroll in school next week.
 He was a four-star recruit out of Deerfield Beach and was one of the top-rated players coming in to Georgia Tech as part of the No. 25-ranked class in the country.